 • Walking: Gentle on joints and easy to fit into your day.

-• Swimming and water aerobics: Relieves pressure on joints and helps with swelling.
+• Swimming or water aerobics: Low impact, supports your body, and may help with swelling.

-• Prenatal yoga or Pilates: Improves flexibility, strength, and relaxation.
+• Prenatal yoga or Pilates: Supports strength, flexibility, posture, and relaxation.

-• Stretching: Helps maintain flexibility and reduce muscle tension.
+• Stretching: Helps reduce muscle tension and maintain mobility.

-• Running or racquet sports: If you were doing these before pregnancy, you can often continue with modifications and your doctor or midwife’s approval.
+• Running or racquet sports: If these were part of your routine, you may be able to continue with modifications and your doctor or midwife’s approval.

 Exercises and Activities to Avoid